 - Decreased recovery time: smaller incisions and decreased muscle/ligament trauma allow for shorter necessary recovery periods

 Conditions of the spine that may prompt you to consider minimally invasive spine surgery include degenerative disc disease, bone spurs, herniated disc, bulging disc, ligament hypertrophy and spinal foraminal stenosis, all of which cause nerve root compression.
 Surgery is aimed at relieving stress on the nerves.

-If you experience any of the above conditions and are considering minimally invasive cervical spine surgery or lumbar spine surgery, the orthopedic experts at Laser Spine Institute are ready to talk to you about our state-of-the-art procedures that have helped tens of thousands of people find relief from neck and back pain.
-For more information, or for a free review of your MRI or CT scan, contact us today.
+If you experience any of the above conditions and are considering minimally invasive cervical spine surgery or lumbar spine surgery, the experts at Laser Spine Institute are ready to talk to you about our state-of-the-art procedures that have helped tens of thousands of people find relief from neck and back pain.
+For more information, or to schedule an initial consultation, contact us today.
 Remember, the pain of a spine condition does not have to be a fixture in your life.